 A Hands-On Approach

-Dance and activism help Neil John work toward a career in sustainabilityNeil John (Mechanical Engineering 2nd Year)
+Dance and activism help Neil John work toward a career in sustainabilityNeil John (ME 2nd Year)

 Neil John has always loved breaking things to figure out how they work.
 Now as a mechanical engineering major, he’s getting better at rebuilding them, too.
 “I spent a decent chunk of time in the Kaplan Institute and the Idea Shop tinkering with things or building my projects.
 It’s definitely nice to have a workshop to get things done,” says Neil.